 Law enforcement searching Tangipahoa River for man who reportedly got swept away by current

-ROBERT — First responders are combing the Tangipahoa River, looking for a man who reportedly was swept into the current Wednesday afternoon while fishing.
+ROBERT — A fisherman who was reportedly swept into the current of the Tangipahoa River is now believed to be dead, Tangipahoa Parish deputies said.

-The Tangipahoa Parish Sheriff's Office said a call came in around 4 p.m. of a person possibly drowning in the Tangipahoa River near Robert.
-Deputies believe a fisherman walked too deep into the water and was swept away.
+Around 4 p.m. on Wednesday, reports came in of a possible drowning in the river.
+Deputies said they believe a fisherman walked too deep into the water and was swept away.

-A dive team from St. Tammany Parish Sheriff's Office is assisting.
-Ponchatoula Volunteer Fire Department, Acadian Ambulance, a helicopter and drone are also working in coordination with the search.
+A dive team from St. Tammany Parish Sheriff's Office, Ponchatoula Volunteer Fire Department, Acadian Ambulance, a helicopter and drone worked through the afternoon and evening to search for the man.

+On Thursday morning, deputies said that they are back on the water but do not expect to find the fisherman alive.

+"Unfortunately, this is now classified as a recovery operation," officials said on social media.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.